 Maybe you're stuck in a job that isn't working for you anymore but it seems better to stay and just put up with it...

 You're not alone - research shows up to 85% of us are no longer happy at work.
-But the good news is this can be fixed and it doesn't have to mean going through the hassle of leaving and starting afresh.
+Luckily, this can be fixed and it doesn't mean the hassle of leaving and starting afresh.